Cyber Terrorist attacking Political Parties

 No, these are not attacks which stop you from using your computers.
 The cyber-terrorists’ world is more arcane than that — these attacks have been in the form of unintelligible gibberish like Bots, phishing, malware, etc, even viruses and Trojans that commandeer keyboards and webcams.
 Most of the time, you don’t know you have been attacked, or that somebody in a far corner of the world has maliciously taken over your computer and is using it to launch attacks.

-because they don’t know how to protect themselves, but the speed at which government moves is glacial compared to the cyber-criminal or cyber spy.
+Cyber-terrorism had increased exponentially in the past months, with India’s NIC among the highest attacked servers.
+They are vulnerable notbecause they don’t know how to protect themselves, but the speed at which government moves is glacial compared to the cyber-criminal or cyber spy.
 So, by the time government acquires any new equipment or technology, the other side has moved on, leaving NIC to fight the last battle.
 As one senior government official said ruefully, “NIC is asked to race with one arm tied behind its back.”

 In the cyber-espionage world, Pakistan is not a big threat.
 The big daddies of cyber-espionage targeting India are China, Russia and US.
 According to Symantec’s latest report on internet security threat in Asia-Pacific region, China was No.1 in sending out malicious attacks in 2008 — 41% of the total